b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

 ORDER BY 1, 2, 3
 ```

-What's happening is that the window function, an aggreagte function with the `OVER` clause, does a `count` over all users with the same parent and birthday.
+What's happening is that the window function, an aggreagte function with the `OVER` clause, does a `COUNT` over all users with the same parent and birthday.
 It adds that value we are calling `multiples` to every row.
-This is a little handier than the `GROUP BY` because extra information can be carried along with each row, her the username.
+This is a little handier than the `GROUP BY` because extra information can be carried along with each row, here the username.
 The outer query adds a filter to return only the uses which are multiples.

 ### Tip #6: How many years have 1 user, 2 users, 3 users?

-This is a histogram of users with 1 year bins.
+This is a histogram of the number of users within 1-year-wide bins.
 It requires a multi-level query.

 The inner query counts the number of users for each year while the outer query counts the years for each number of users.